|

 misunderstanding of Scripture on the other.

-I address the subject from a secular perspective in detail in my book "Martial Arts America: A Western Approach to Eastern Arts."
-There, I point out that martial arts instructors need to face one indisputable fact: Asian martial arts philosophy is deeply entrenched in Eastern mysticism and religion.
-As such, some martial art practices are simply incompatible with a number of Judeo-Christian religious beliefs.
-However, this does not mean that we cannot teach Asian martial arts to devout Western students.
-(Click here for a practical definition of chi.)
 The philosophical and religious aspects of the Eastern martial arts are not so tightly entwined with the physical principles that the two cannot be separated.
 In fact, the former are not at all necessary for developing the physical skills that the overwhelming majority of our students seek.
 Since they are, in fact, unnecessary, and since some (potential customers) are sensitive to the issue of Eastern religious influences, then the wise teacher either learns which aspects are offensive and why and avoids them, or he thoroughly and frequently explains the functional purpose behind any practice that may be perceived as part and parcel of Eastern religion.
 Unlike the secular approach, the scriptural perspective must appeal to both logic and the authority of Scripture, with Biblical references and citations to support all arguments.
 For example, when addressing the issue of "turning the other cheek," I usually begin by citing passages wherein the apostles (and even Jesus himself) did not simply yield to physical assault.
 When tackling the question of religious influences in Eastern martial arts, I discuss both meditation and bowing.
 Every step of the way, I appeal to reason and draw from Scripture to support my belief that these two practices need not necessarily be in conflict with Judeo-Christian religious beliefs.
 (Click here for further discourse specifically addressing Christian participation in Asian martial arts.)
 For those determined to incorporate their personal religious beliefs and convictions into their martial art instruction, allow me to add this final point as food for thought:

 Footnotes: